GenesisFR/DS1TroubleshootingGuide/README.md

 ## Installing Gmax & SiegeMax for Siege Editor

 1. Uninstall Siege Editor if it was already installed.
-This is necessary as the toolkit installer checks if Gmax is installed before installing SiegeMax (see step 4).
+This is necessary as the toolkit installer checks if Gmax is installed in order to install SiegeMax (see step 5).
 2. Download [Gmax](https://www.neverwintervault.org/project/nwn1/other/tool/gmax-12-registration-workaround) and install it.
 3. When booting Gmax, you'll be asked for a registration key, use the registry files from the `registration_workaround.zip` you downloaded in step 2.
 4. Ensure that Gmax is able to boot properly before installing Siege Editor.
 It may give you errors about bad paths.
-Go to the Gmax Folder, open `gmax.ini` as well as `plugin.ini` and check the keys in there for the folder paths.
+Go to the `Gmax` folder, open `gmax.ini` as well as `plugin.ini` and check the keys in there for the folder paths.
 Change them to point to where you installed Gmax.
+5. If you have installed Gmax through the official installer (like the one in step 2), the toolkit installer should be able to locate it.
+Otherwise, go to `My Computer -> Properties -> Advanced system settings -> Advanced tab -> Environment Variables -> User variables -> New`.
+For variable name, put `GMAXLOC` and for variable value, put your Gmax installation path.
-5. Install Siege Editor.
-If you have installed Gmax correctly, the installer should be able to locate it.
-It will then install the relevant SiegeMax files allowing you to edit DS mesh files.
+6. Install Siege Editor.
+It will install the relevant SiegeMax files allowing you to edit DS mesh files.
-6. Run SiegeMax from the shortcut that should be placed on your desktop when installing Siege Editor.
+7. Run SiegeMax from the shortcut that should be placed on your desktop when installing Siege Editor.
 Do not run the regular Gmax exe, that isn't needed anymore.
-7. If SiegeMax complains about file paths, see step 3, but this time you need to go into the `Gamepacks` folder in the Gmax installation folder.
+8. If SiegeMax complains about file paths, see step 3, but this time you need to go into the `Gamepacks` folder in the Gmax installation folder.
 If the folder `gamepacks\SiegeMax\scripts\startup` is missing, create it.

-Note: if you didn't install Gmax through the official installer like the one in step 2, you can make Siege Editor find Gmax by adding its installation path to environment variables.
-Go to `My Computer -> Properties -> Advanced system settings -> Advanced tab -> Environment Variables -> User variables -> New`.
-For variable name, put `GMAXLOC` and for variable value, put your Gmax installation path.
+Note: Eksevis made an improved [dark theme](https://archive.org/details/gmax-1.2-custom-dark-ui) for SiegeMax.

 ## Make DSMod work on the GOG/Steam version